openpbl-school/InvestorRelations/docs/roadshow/QuickFacts.md

 ### Competitive Differentiation
 *(Why you?
 What makes your business stand out from its competitors?).*<br>

->A empresa é pioneira na abordagem low-cost para democratização do acesso ao ensino profissionalizante baseado em problemas.<br><br>
+>A empresa é pioneira na abordagem low-cost para democratização do acesso ao ensino profissionalizante baseado em problemas.

 <br>